TetianaDubovyk/capstone/README.md

-# This wine blog
+# This is a wine blog
-Is a single page application
+It is a single page application, which one can use as a tamplate for a blog about wine
 #### Video Demo:  <URL HERE>
 ## Table of Contents